tanc7/zh3r0CTFwriteups/FreeFlag.md

 __Note: The legitimate flag grabbing exploit works fine with a buffer of capital A's.
 But Eliminating bad characters is important for the reverse shell section of the write-up__

 Now I am still going through this step of the exploit development process, because in the real world, bad characters make or break your successful exploitation.
+We are talking about actually "pwning" someone's computer with a zero-day vulnerability, not just about printing flags in capture-the-flag scenarios.

 Bad characters are basically **`hexdecimal assembly opcodes that do not render properly in memory, causing unpredictable execution, segfaults, and crashes, and ultimately, a failed or unreliable exploit`**

+Assembly is the lowest-level language before raw binary, which is machine language.
+It is the only lower level language that is still comprehensible to humans.
+Attackers often write custom shellcode in Assembly, and it's much harder to learn than higher level languages like C, C++ (which are also considered low-level languages).

+From hexidecimal characters 0x00 to 0xff, each byte represents some sort of CPU instruction to a specific architecture.
+And badly mangling your "shellcode" with bad characters that do not perform as intended will cause your exploit attempt to fail or become unstable.

+Therefore it is a priority to identify and eliminate bad characters by brute-forcing the buffer with all hexidecimal characters from 0x00 to 0xff to get rid of them before it becomes a problem.

 ### 4. Building a Exploit
 ### 5. Successful Exploitation (local)